ePC: Fast and Deep Predictive Coding in Digital Simulation: A Primer on Predictive Coding

 \paragraph{Finding the state equilibrium} Notice how \cref{eq:spc_weight_update} requires only the final equilibrium states, discarding the trajectory taken to reach them.
 The specific method used to find these states is irrelevant to PC's weight updates, allowing researchers to freely choose their preferred approach.

-By far the most popular choice is to discretize \cref{eq:spc_continuous_state_dynamics} in time, reducing it to an SGD optimization with $\lambda$ the state learning rate (commonly, $\lambda \sim 0.01\text{-}0.1$).
+For digital simulations, the most popular choice is to discretize \cref{eq:spc_continuous_state_dynamics} in time, reducing it to an SGD optimization with $\lambda$ the state learning rate (commonly, $\lambda \sim 0.01\text{-}0.1$).
 In practice, the number of update steps $T$ is often kept constant (a hyperparameter), and convergence is simply assumed.

-The PC community has also experimented with more advanced options.
+The PC community has also experimented with more advanced simulation options.
 Some have looked into ODE solvers \citep{innocenti2024jpc} or momentum-based optimizers \citep{pinchetti2025benchmarking}.
 Others have explored approximate one-step regimes \citep{Salvatori2024iPC}, sequential update orders \citep{alonso2024understanding}, or auxiliary networks for direct equilibrium prediction \citep{tschantz2023hybridpc}.
 Yet, despite these advances, substantial gaps remain in computational efficiency and overall understanding of PC.

 \paragraph{Feedforward state initialization} A common practice is to set the initial states $\s^{t=0}$ via a feedforward pass of the input $\x$ through the network.
 At each layer, the prediction $\hats[i]$ is copied onto $\s[i]$, initializing the local energy $E_i$ to exactly zero.
-Despite lacking theoretical justification, the technique is widely used due to its empirical success in accelerating the state optimization process.
+Despite lacking theoretical justification and physical implementability, this numerical technique is widely used due to its empirical success in accelerating the simulated state optimization process.